Dani is a college student as well as a makeup and skincare enthusiast, as well as an Avon Representative.

 3. The Initial Treatment Is Expensive

 Keratin treatments are costly, often running upwards of $200 for a single treatment.
-Keratin treatments are one of the most costly hair treatments on the market even at a professional level.
+Keratin treatments are one of the most costly hair treatments on the market, even at a professional level.
 There are many other salon-grade treatments on the market, a popular and much safer option being amino acid treatments, that are more cost-effective.

 4. Keratin Treatments Can Damage Hair

 Although keratin treatments are effective in straightening hair, it causes damage and breakage.
 Hair appears smooth after the initial treatment, but chemical upkeep is required to maintain the silky smooth texture.
 Formaldehyde has actually been linked to hair loss, hurting your hair in the long-run.

 5. You Need Special Products After Keratin Treatments

 After the initial cost of a keratin treatment, you also have to purchase aftercare products.
 Special sodium chloride-free and sulfate-free shampoos, conditioners, and treatments make chemically treated hair much more expensive to upkeep.

 Allergic reactions are common with keratin treatments, resulting in irritation, rashes, and respiratory problems.